Merton Beckwith-Smith: Singapore

 In early 1942, after many weeks at sea, Beckwith-Smith's division was landed at Singapore.
 Japanese forces invaded Singapore Island on 8 February.
 Because of the defensive strategy implemented by the Allied commander, Lieutenant-General Arthur Percival, most of the British 18th Division saw little or no action.
 Percival surrendered all British and Commonwealth troops at Singapore on 15 February, including Beckwith-Smith and his division.

 He was reported just prior to capture as being 'quite undisturbed by the calamity, continuing his duties even when the roof of his headquarters was burning over his head.

 Prior to his being sent to Formosa in August 1942, Beckwith-Smith sent a message to his men:

 On 11 November 1942 Merton Beckwith-Smith died at Karenko Camp of diphtheria as a prisoner of war.
 A report in The Times reported that the official Japanese news agency said Colonel Robert Hoffman of the US Army was with him, along with other British generals, when he died.
 In 1946, the Imperial War Graves Commission (now the Commonwealth War Graves Commission) exhumed all the Taiwan prisoner of war remains and reburied them in the Sai Wan War Cemetery in Hong Kong.
 Many years later his grave was identified by Jack Edwards on the request of Diana, Princess of Wales.

 Personal life

 Beckwith-Smith married Honor Dorothy Leigh on 14 March 1918 at St George's Church, Hanover Square in Westminster.
-He lived at the Manor House, Stratton Audley, which his wife had inherited from her father in 1931, and Aberarder, Inverness.
-He had four children: Peter, Rosemary, Sarah and John.
-His daughter Katherine Sarah married Johnny Henderson, and her children include the British racehorse trainer Nicky Henderson.
-Another grandchild is Anne Beckwith-Smith, Princess Diana's Lady-in-Waiting.
+He lived at the Manor House, Stratton Audley.